 From 1992 she developed a great devotion to Divine Mercy.
 She spent about seven years discerning the calling she felt to found a new order centered on Divine Mercy.
 She was very nervous about it, but she knew it was the will of God and it would be okay.
 After conversations with a Franciscan Capuchin priest and another Mother Superior, she was introduced to Padre Martín.
 Her order did not want to let her go, but she recieved approval from the Vatican to be released to found the new order, Hermanas Misioneras de la Misericordia de Dios, or Missionary Sisters of God's Mercy.
 She also took on her new name, Madre Teresa de la Misericordia de Dios.

 Brother Benito is from the Piura province in Peru, which is about 18 hours to the north of Lima by auto.
 He felt his calling to the priesthood at age 17, but he says for years before that it was a curiosity then it became a decision.
 He found out about Padre Martín's community when a friend attended a retreat run by Padre Martín in Piura.
 He had his friend make the connection and send his information to Padre.
 Br.
 Benito entered the community in February of 2004.

 He chose Benito as his religious name because St. Benedict was contemplative and he felt he wanted to be more contemplative.
 He had also considered St. Martín de Porres or St. Augustine, but the name Benito become stronger in his heart as he was discerning his choice.
 He laughs about it now because he actually prefers to be more active rather than contemplative.
 He has a strong desire for missionary work in many countries.
 He wants to see the world as he does God's work.

 He completed his main studies in the seminary and was ordained a Deacon in 2016.
-He is now awaiting his ordination into the priesthood.
+He recently received his ordination into the priesthood on 2 February 2019.